luhsra/unfeature-rs/README.md

       --manifest-path <MANIFEST_PATH>  Path to Cargo.toml
 ```

-This tool crates a copy of the crate in `<destination_dir>` with the specified features being inlined features.
+This tool creates a copy of the crate in `<output_dir>` with the specified features being expanded.

-It also removes disabled optional dependencies.
+It also removes disabled optional dependencies from the `Cargo.toml` manifest.